NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 You can pretty much do everything this controller does using the Cloud, a few IoT sensors, and some ingenuity - very little coding required.
 You can literally, right now, do everything this controller can, on a RasPi with similar little effort.
 In fact, several of these bigger hydroponic controller setups have existed for RasPi and others for quite some time now, with well established and tested code bases, full web interfaces, custom phone apps, and more.

-Few have seen the value in putting to use the heaps of old, cheap, slow Arduino Megas and UNOs that we all have laying around doing absolutely nothing.
-But as time has passed, the prices of microcontrollers have sharply risen.
-Add in a global chip manufacturing crisis, a pandemic, massive inflation, food shortages, etc., it then becomes a little more apparent that it's overkill to use a costly RasPi 4 to turn a bunch of relays on and off, as cool as RasPi 4 is.
+Few have seen the value in putting to use the heaps of old, cheap, slow Arduinos that we all have laying around doing absolutely nothing.
+But as time has passed, the prices of MCUs have sharply risen.
+Add in a global chip manufacturing crisis, a pandemic, massive inflation, food shortages, etc., it then becomes a little more apparent that it's overkill to use a costly RasPi to turn a bunch of relays on and off.

 For devices at scale in today's world, a cheap, readily available, reliable MCU can meet these new challenges.
 You don't need the shiny fast red sports car version when you're turning on and off switches.
-And that's where the ever trustworthy Arduino comes in, with its 16 MHz of pure relay switching joy that doesn't need an internet connection to function.
+Be it Arduino, ESP32, RasPico, or others, cheaper MCUs have exploded in popularity, and rightfully so.
+This project aims to take advantage of these while keeping costs down so that everyone can more easily access hydroponics.

 ## Controller Setup